Combine a Christian tour to ancient Corinth and a Boat cruise through the famous Corinth Canal in an 8 hours tour! It’s worth experiencing!

 - The Corinth canal boat tour is shared and NOT private!
 If you are looking for a private tour of the canal, please get in contact with us as we have many options available.

-- The cruise is subject of availability on booking day !
+- The cruise is subject to availability on the booking day!